-If you belong to the Sierra Club and live in one of the nine counties in Michigan’s southwest corner, you’re a member of the SW Michigan Group of Sierra Club’s Michigan Chapter.
+If you belong to the Sierra Club and live in one of the nine counties in Michigan’s southwest corner, you’re a member of the SW Michigan Group (SWMG) of Sierra Club’s Michigan Chapter.
 We meet at 6 PM on the first Wednesday of every month at the Friends Meeting House, 508 Denner St, Kalamazoo.
 (Click here for map.)
 Members and non-members are welcome.
 Bring your family and friends!

 Sierra Club SW Michigan Group is involved in these national, state, and local issues.